ajain1017/dsc-mod-4-project-online-ds-pt-081219/README.md

 # NYC Housing Data Time Series Modeling

+(technical presentation can be found in index.ipynb file)

 ## Goal

 In this notebook, we perform time series analysis and SARIMA modeling to predict 5 best real estate investments (by zipcode) in NYC.
 Our investor in mind is risk averse; therefore, they are looking to minimize error and limit conifidence interval to provide the most confident zipcode investment suggestion.
 We are forecasting for a 2 year and 5 year investment.